Rajadeepan/OSI-Workshop/K8s-Installation.md

    ####  Install using the repository

-	 1.Update the apt package index:
+	1. Update the apt package index:
 ```bash
     	    $ sudo apt-get update
 ```